-Books and supplies are issued to students and students are given the opportunity to use school materials such as computers.
-However, all materials are owned by the Bedford Public Schools and are loaned to students free of charge.
+Books, Chromebooks, and other supplies are issued to students.
+All materials are owned by the Bedford Public Schools and are loaned to students free of charge.
 Care must be taken of this property.
 Textbooks are to be covered at all times.
 The school will charge a fine based on the administration's judgment for abuse, misuse, damage and/or loss of school supplies.